White Collar Crime & Criminal Tax Law

 Money laundering criminal law & AMLA compliance

-Crisis management in criminal proceedings
+Crisis communication and crisis management in criminal proceedings

-Crisis management
+Crisis communication & crisis management

 Witness assistance